change

 summary:

-, but the performance of graphite anode is poor, which hinders its development.
+, the poor performance of graphite anode hinders its development.
 Here, we propose a previously unreported dual-gradient structure design of particle size and electrode porosity in the graphite anode of lithium-ion batteries, which achieves extremely fast charging under strict electrode conditions.
-We developed a polymer binder-free slurry route to build this previously unreported particle size-porosity dual gradient structure in actual graphite anodes, showing extremely fast charging capacity and charging 60% in 10 minutes.
+We developed a polymer binder-free slurry route to build this previously unreported particle size-porosity dual gradient structure in actual graphite anodes, showing extremely fast charging capacity and charging of 60% in 10 minutes.
 Based on the dual-gradient graphite anode, we demonstrated an extremely fast-charging lithium-ion battery with a high charging rate of 6°C and a high volumetric energy density of 701 Wh liters & minus 1 in 6 minutes.
 Achieve 60% charge.